Trudeau met threshold to invoke Emergencies Act, commission finds

 "Many have called the events of January and February 2022 exceptional.
 I think that is an apt description," said Rouleau.
 "There was credible and compelling evidence supporting both a subjective and objective reasonable belief in the existence of a public order emergency.
 The decision to invoke the act was appropriate."

+After reviewing the report—tabled by Minister of Emergency Preparedness Bill Blair—Trudeau spoke with some degree of vindication, noting that the commission agreed that what was experienced was a national emergency that threatened Canadians' security.

+"The risk of people losing faith in the rule of law that upholds our society and our freedoms, those risks were real.
+Responsible leadership required us to restore peace and order," Trudeau said on Parliament Hill Friday.

-The report states that the series of events that transpired can be seen as "a failure of federalism" as Canada's leaders failed to anticipate or properly manage the "torrent of political protest and social unrest" that was exacerbated by the COVID-19 pandemic and shaped by online disinformation.
+The report also stated that the series of events that transpired can be seen as "a failure of federalism" as Canada's leaders failed to anticipate or properly manage the "torrent of political protest and social unrest" that was exacerbated by the COVID-19 pandemic and shaped by online disinformation.

 "Had various police forces and levels of government prepared for anticipated events of this type and acted differently in response to the situation, the emergency that Canada ultimately faced could likely have been avoided.
 Unfortunately, it was not."